Living on less than your income may seem like a very difficult task to complete.

 You can see immediate results by spending less starting today, but continuing to live on less may be difficult for some as you begin to miss the things you have cut from your budget.

-Other people will realize that they don’t miss that extra spending at all so cutting expenses may be easier for them.
+Other people will realize that they don’t miss that extra spending at all.
+In this case, cutting expenses may be easier.
 Really, it varies from person to person.

 Decreasing Variable Expenses

 When looking to live on less, immediate results can be found by decreasing expenses that vary from month to month or expenses that can be canceled immediately.

 You’ll want to look at cutting back on things like eating out at restaurants, even for your lunch at work.
 Next, look to cut back your grocery spending by shopping smart and by avoiding food waste like throwing away leftovers.